ariakit/ariakit/packages/reakit/src/Menu/README.md

   <code>RefObject&#60;HTMLElement&#62; | undefined</code>

   The element that will be focused when the dialog shows.
 When not set, the first tabbable element within the dialog will be used.
-`autoFocusOnShow` disables it.

 - **`unstable_finalFocusRef`** ⚠️
   <code>RefObject&#60;HTMLElement&#62; | undefined</code>

   The element that will be focused when the dialog hides.
 When not set, the disclosure component will be used.
-`autoFocusOnHide` disables it.

 - **`placement`**
   <code title="&#34;auto-start&#34; | &#34;auto&#34; | &#34;auto-end&#34; | &#34;top-start&#34; | &#34;top&#34; | &#34;top-end&#34; | &#34;right-start&#34; | &#34;right&#34; | &#34;right-end&#34; | &#34;bottom-end&#34; | &#34;bottom&#34; | &#34;bottom-start&#34; | &#34;left-end&#34; | &#34;left&#34; | &#34;left-start&#34;">&#34;auto-start&#34; | &#34;auto&#34; | &#34;auto-end&#34; | &#34;top-start...</code>